Judex66/rsschool-cv/cv.md

  horse riding,baseball, Python.

 I try to find myself now, and i think I can do this in veb-development, studing JS,HTML&CSS.<br>
-Matbe I will realize myself in web-development
+Matbe I will realize myself in web-development.